dkarchive/DKDataCache/README.md

 - [Send a message](http://dkhamsing.tumblr.com/ask)

 # License
-DKScrollingTabController is available under the MIT license.
+DKDataCache is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.